NicholasMason-Apps/cs310-3yp/dev-log.md

     - `bfsM` and the code for converting a game room entity into tiles works fine, but the actual positining code is flawed.
 Multiple attempts at differnet implementations have been made, but both attempts fundamentally use a single `cfoldM`.
 Fundamentally the position code without the actual intersection fixing is flawed, most likely to do with position calculations
 - Also noticed that performance degrades as the program is ran for longer.
 Not sure what causes it - whether it is a apecs/gloss issue, or an issue with my code
 - Also need to check if code is efficient.
 Theoretically since I am running the `initialize` function once the room gen is only done once, but want to clarify with supervisor

+# Term 1 Week 5
+Talking points for meeting:
+- Discuss performance issues, sources, and how to solve (e.g. ensured it is not to do with the entities in the system, it is the drawing)
+- ask about sources for the report (e.g. is the article on procedural generation appropriate even tho it is not a paper?)